StackExchange/dnscontrol/docs/_providers/cloudflare.md

    * "on" enables the Cloudflare proxy (turns on the "orange cloud")
    * "full" is the same as "on" but also enables Railgun.
 DNSControl will prevent you from accidentally enabling "full" on a CNAME that points to an A record that is set to "off", as this is generally not desired.

-Good to know: You can also set the default proxy mode using `DEFAULTS()` function, see:
+You can also set the default proxy mode using `DEFAULTS()` function, see:
 {% highlight js %}

 DEFAULTS(